neekaru/golang-wa/docs.md

    - Base64 encoded data with the `media` parameter
    - Direct URL to the media with the `url` parameter
 4. Session must be created and authenticated before sending messages
-5. All endpoints run on `localhost:8080` by default
+5. All endpoints are accessible through your configured domain (or `localhost:8080` for local testing)
 6. The server is designed to handle multiple WhatsApp sessions simultaneously
 7. Sessions are persisted to the filesystem in the "data" directory
 8. The server supports graceful shutdown when receiving SIGINT or SIGTERM signals